Selva El Ocote: Geography

 It is located in the state of Chiapas, covering portions of the municipalities of Cintalapa, Ocozocoautla, Jiquipilas, and Tecpatán.

 The reserve spans the La Venta River and the mountains south of Malpaso Reservoir.
 The mountains extend up to 1500 meters elevation.
 The geology includes large areas of limestone, including karstic caverns and aquifers.

 Flora and fauna

 The reserve is in the Petén–Veracruz moist forests ecoregion.
 The dominant plant communities are tropical evergreen and semi-deciduous forests growing on limestone substrates.

 The reserve is home to 334 species of birds.
-The reserves's large size makes it an important refuge for the region's birds, including the limited-range Nava's wren (Hylorchilus navai).
+The reserve's large size makes it an important refuge for the region's birds, including the limited-range Nava's wren (Hylorchilus navai).
 Other native bird species include emerald-chinned hummingbird (Abeillia abeillei), sharp-shinned hawk (Accipiter striatus), roadside hawk (Buteo magnirostris), gray-lined hawk (Buteo nitidus), singing quail (Dactylortyx thoracicus), bat falcon (Falco rufigularis), Montezuma oropendola (Psarocolius montezuma), chestnut-headed oropendola (Psarocolius wagleri, and plain xenops (Xenops minutus).